MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/OpenSSH/OpenSSH_Server_Configuration.md

 default for `GSSAPIAuthentication` is no.

 GSSAPI authentication also requires the use of the `-K` switch specifying the hostname when using the OpenSSH client.
-Alternatively, you can create corresponding entry in the SSH client configuration.
-In Windows, ssh reads configuration data from _%userprofile%\.ssh\config_ by default.
+Alternatively, you can create a corresponding entry in the SSH client configuration.
+In Windows, the OpenSSH client reads configuration data from _%userprofile%\.ssh\config_ by default.

 You can see an example GSSAPI OpenSSH client configuration below.